Advertiser Disclosure

 Can you pay rent with a credit card?

-Yes!
-You’ll usually pay a fee, but you can definitely pay rent with a credit card using a company such as Bilt or Plastiq.
+Yes, you can pay rent with a credit card.
+You usually pay a fee, but you can definitely pay rent with a credit card through a service like Bilt or Plastiq.
 Other pricier, lower-rated options include RadPad, PlacePay, RentTrack, RentMoola, and Venmo.

 How can I pay my mortgage with a credit card for free?